 - "Gift aid," which includes scholarships and grants, is "free money" that doesn't need to be repaid

 - "Self-help aid," such as loans, requires work or repayment

 Eligibility: Most types of aid require students to be enrolled at least half-time (6 credits for undergraduate students; 5 graduate credits for graduate students) in an aid-eligible program.
-Certificate students are not eligible for federal aid but can apply for private alternative loans.
+Unless mentioned on a program-specific Costs page, most certificate students are ineligible for federal aid, including Federal Direct Student loans.
+Certificate students can apply for private alternative loans.